justindotpub/hello_electric/README.md

 \q
 ```

 Doesn't always work.
-Sometimes have to transfer ownership of everything to a different user first.
+Sometimes have to transfer ownership of everything to a different user first, but even then, can't drop with the mix tasks, since mix has been configured to always use this proxy, and I can't use the proxy if it's down so the connection is removed, plus subscriptions dropped.